malteklaes/M3_TripPlannerApp_highFidelityPrototyp/README.md

 ## project and setup
-- a former university project (HCI, human computer interface of the University of Vienna) to develop an Android app prototype
+- a former university project (HCI, human computer interface of the University of Vienna, summer semester 2023) to develop an Android app prototype

 - team members:
   - Martina Ovcharova